Anaplan’s Data and Security Policy

 • 7.2 Web Application Vulnerability Management.
 The Anaplan Service is subjected to regular Web Application Scanning (WAS) process carried out using market leading security and compliance providers.

 8. Security Procedures, Policies and Logging.
-All Anaplan-managed systems used in the provision of the Anaplan Service, including firewalls, routers, network switches, operating systems, and virtualized environments log information to their respective system log facility and to a centralized syslog server.
-All data access by Client and personnel is monitored and logged.
-All data changes by Client and staff are monitored and logged.
+All Anaplan-managed systems used in the provision of the Anaplan Service, including firewalls, routers, network switches, operating systems, and virtualized environments log information to their respective system log facility and to a centralized Security Incident and Event Management (SIEM) system.
+The SIEM is configured to alert security personnel of anomalous activity.
+All authentication activity by Client and personnel is monitored and logged.
 Logging will be kept for a minimum of 365 days.
-Logging is kept in a secure area to prevent tampering.
+Within the models, the model History records every change to a model with user/date/time stamp and pre/post values (data change) or description (model change).
+History is automatically enabled, cannot be disabled, and is retained for the life of the model.
+Client’s Anaplan administrators can view the History at any time, export to file, or restore the model to any point in the History.
+The Anaplan Audit feature allows Clients to track events in their tenant for logging and alerting purposes.

 9. Disaster Recovery.
 Disaster recovery plans are in place and tested at least once per year.
-Anaplan utilizes disaster recovery facilities that are geographically remote from their primary data centers, along with the required hardware, software, and Internet connectivity.
+Anaplan utilizes disaster recovery facilities that are in the same geopolitical region and geographically remote from their primary data centers, along with the required hardware, software, and Internet connectivity.
 In the event production capabilities at the primary data centers were rendered unavailable, the disaster recovery hosting facilities would be enabled and brought online.
-As Client Data is already streamed to and stored within these same facilities, recovery time would be minimized.

 10. System Maintenance.
 Maintenance is carried out during Scheduled Maintenance hours as provided in the Anaplan Availability and Support SLA.
 Scheduled Maintenance is most commonly used for new version releases but may be performed for other updates.

 11. Change Management.
-Anaplan fully documents change management procedures for all tiers of the service covering application, operating system, server and network layers.
-All configuration changes are tracked and managed through a written ticketing system and require approval from Anaplan’s Change Review Board.
+Anaplan fully documents change management procedures for all tiers of the service covering application, underlying services, containers, virtualization, operating system, server and network layers.
+All configuration changes are tracked and managed through a written ticketing system and require management approval prior to being deployed to Production.

 Confidential Information